balderdashy/sails-docs/reference/Blueprints.md

 ### Notes

-> JSON keys and values must be wrapped in double quotes.
-Single quotes won't work.
+> Don't forget to use double quotes for the keys in your JSON request body - single quotes won't work!

 # Destroy A Record

-### Purpose
+### `DELETE /:modelIdentity/:id`

-Destroys an existing model instance from the database.
+Delete an existing record specified by `id` from the database forever.

 ### Description
 Destroys the model instance which matches the **id** parameter.
 Responds with a JSON object representing the newly destroyed instance.
 If no model instance exists matching the specified **id**, a `404` is returned.